starsimhub/mighti/README.md

 Model of Inter-Generational Health, Transmission, and Interventions (MIGHTI)
 =======================================

-This repository contains the code for MIGHTI.
-It is currently under active development.
+This repository contains the code for MIGHTI, a simulation framework for modeling intergenerational health dynamics, disease transmission, and public health interventions.
+The model is currently under active development.

 Installation